ajour/ajour/README.md

 ## Features

-- Addons will automatic be parsed and resolved from multiple repositories:
+- Addons will be parsed automatically and resolved from multiple repositories:
   - [tukui.org](https://www.tukui.org/)
   - [curse](https://www.curseforge.com/wow/addons)
 - Support for release channels, so it's possible to select either `alpha`, `beta` or `stable` for each addon